FusionAuth/fusionauth-site/site/_posts/2022-09-30-nodejs-and-twitter-oauth.md

 ```
 Note that we don't need to add a router or view for the login redirect to FusionAuth to work.
 Passport will check that if the user needs to be logged in, and if so will send them to FusionAuth for authentication.

-After authentication, FusionAuth will redirect to the callback route we provided in the Passport oAuth setup, as well as in the authorized callback route earlier.
+After authentication, FusionAuth will redirect to the callback route we provided in the Passport OAuth setup, as well as in the authorized callback route earlier.
 We can add this route now.
 Add the following code under the `login` route:

 ```js
 app.get(